ahsan159/POSDrugStore/README.md

 Windows installer project is almost complete.
 Installation class libraries for setup are required to be created for registry and sql server scripts running rest is all well.
 ## 16-Sep-2023
 Made small changes in *.csproj files to update the output and software assembly
+## 25-Sep-2023
+Using Wixv3 requires a full project process to make the msi installer.
+However, I am trying to get along.
+I can not understand that Wix and VS 2022 has not properly integrated.
+I can either compile for x64 or x86 and that by changing the wix project file.
+Tutorial I am following is asking to use "Typora" for creating license agreement files for installation UI display.